SOFTWARE LICENSE TERMS

-- briefing and training of employees of the licensee;
+- Instruction and training of employees of the licensee;

-- Creating specific modules and extensions for the licensee;
+- Creation of specific modules and extensions for the licensee;

 - Rights of the licensee in case of defects

 6.1.
-Defects of the software are remedied by MHB within a reasonable period of time at the discretion of MHB by rectification or replacement.
+Defects in the software will be remedied by MHB within a reasonable period of time, at MHB's option, by means of repair or replacement.

 6.2.
-Claims of the licensee due to a lack of the software require immediate examination of the software and notification of the defect after delivery - at the latest within two weeks - in case of recognizable defect, in case of undetectable defect from discovery within one week.
+Claims of the licensee due to a defect in the software presuppose an immediate examination of the software and notification of the defect after delivery - within two weeks at the latest - in the case of a recognizable defect, in the case of an undetectable defect within one week of discovery.

 6.3.
-A complaint should include a description of the defects that is as detailed as possible.
-Upon request, the Licensee will provide MHB, as far as possible and reasonable, with documents and information that MHB needs for the assessment and correction of the defect.
-The licensee gives MHB the opportunity to check complaints.
-If the notice of defects turns out to be unfounded, the licensee is obligated to replace MHB with the expenses incurred for the inspection.
+A notification of defects should contain a description of the defects as detailed as possible.
+Upon request, the licensee will, as far as possible and reasonable, provide MHB with documents and information that MHB needs to assess and remedy the defect.
+The licensee gives MHB the opportunity to review notifications of defects.
+If the notice of defects turns out to be unfounded, the licensee is obliged to reimburse MHB for the expenses incurred for the inspection.

 6.4.
-Unless expressly agreed otherwise in writing, MHB is only obliged to provide the licensee with the software in accordance with the regulations in force in Germany free from industrial property rights and copyrights of third parties ("property rights").
-If a third party raises justified claims against the licensee because of infringement of property rights by software supplied by MHB and contractually used by the licensee, MHB shall be liable as follows: MHB will, at its discretion and at its own expense, obtain a right of use for the supplied software or so change or exchange for such software that the property right is not violated.
+Unless expressly agreed otherwise in writing, MHB is only obliged to provide the licensee with the software free of industrial property rights and copyrights of third parties in accordance with the regulations applicable in Germany (“property rights”).
+Insofar as a third party asserts legitimate claims against the licensee due to the infringement of property rights by software supplied by MHB and used by the licensee in accordance with the contract, MHB shall be liable as follows: MHB will, at its own discretion and at its own expense, either obtain a right of use for the software supplied or so change or replace it with software that does not violate the property right.